Bagor, Rajasthan: Tourist places

 Gurudwara Shri Kalgidhar Bagor Sahib - Bagor is Sh.
 Guru Gobind Singh Ji stayed here when he was on journey to Punjab.
 This historical Gurdwara is situated at a distance of 20 km from town Mandal in town Bagor of Tehsil Mandal, District Bhilwara, Rajasthan.
 This holy place has been blessed by the visit of the Tenth Sikh Guru, Guru Gobind Singh Ji.

 Demographics

 According to 2011 census Average Sex Ratio of Bagor village is 991 which is higher than Rajasthan state average of 928.
 Child Sex Ratio for the Bagor as per census is 894, higher than Rajasthan average of 888.

 Bagor village has lower literacy rate compared to Rajasthan.
-In 2011, literacy rate of Bagor village was 62.69 % compared to 66.11 % of Rajasthan.
-In Bagor Male literacy stands at 78.56 % while female literacy rate was 46.94 %.
+In 2011, literacy rate of Bagor village was 62.69% compared to 66.11% of Rajasthan.
+In Bagor Male literacy stands at 78.56% while female literacy rate was 46.94%.

 As per constitution of India and Panchyati Raaj Act, Bagor village is administrated by Sarpanch (Head of Village) who is elected representative of village.

 Infrastructure

 Roads connectivity

-Bagor is situated 27km away from sub-district headquarter Mandal and 31km away from district headquarter Bhilwara and 125KM away from Udaipur.
+Bagor is situated 27 km away from sub-district headquarter Mandal and 31 km away from district headquarter Bhilwara and 125 km away from Udaipur.